||What are the trends in homicides committed by juveniles involving firearms?

 - The sharp decline in homicides by known juvenile offenders between 1994 and 2002 was attributable entirely to a decline in homicides by firearm.

-- Between 2002 and 2010, the number of nonfirearm-related homicides committed by known juvenile offenders was relatively stable.
-However, murders by juveniles with firearms increased about 45% between 2002 and 2007, before declining 30% through 2010.
-In the early 1990s, about 80% of known juvenile homicide offenders were involved in firearm-related homicides; this percentage fell to 62% in 2001 but rose to 70% by 2010.
+- Between 2002 and 2011, the number of nonfirearm-related homicides committed by known juvenile offenders was relatively stable.
+However, murders by juveniles with firearms increased about 45% between 2002 and 2007, before declining 39% through 2011.
+In the mid 1990s, about 80% of known juvenile homicide offenders were involved in firearm-related homicides; this percentage fell to 62% in 2001 then rose to 70% by 2011.

 Internet citation: OJJDP Statistical Briefing Book